-This fall ustwo was among three agencies that was hand picked to be part of design challenge for Skånetrafiken, southern Sweden’s public transport organisation.
+This fall ustwo was among three agencies that were hand-picked to be part of a design challenge for Skånetrafiken, southern Sweden’s public transport organisation.

-During a week me and two colleagues put together a creative concept and a iOS prototype that we presented for Skånetrafiken.
+During a week me and two colleagues put together a creative concept and an iOS prototype that we presented for Skånetrafiken.

 Here is the blogpost I wrote on ustwo to explain more about the concept and here is Skånetrafikens post from the developer blog (Swedish).